sniklaus/teaching-webdev/README.md

 * https://api.jquery.com/category/traversing/
 * https://api.jquery.com/category/events/

-Courtesy to [cdnjs](https://cdnjs.com/), jQuery in version 3.2.1 is already included as an external resource.
+Courtesy to [CDNJS](https://cdnjs.com/), jQuery in version 3.2.1 is already included as an external resource.
 Note that you are only allowed to use JavaScript to achieve the task, submissions with modifications outside of the given script tag are rejected by the grading server.
 The usage of `innerHTML` is likewise not allowed in this exercise category and will similarly lead to rejection by the grading server.

 ## `moment/*`
-The exercises in this category are similar to the `javascript` category.
+The exercises in this category are similar to ones the `javascript` category.
 They come with scaffolding and provide inline instructions.
 You might find the following resources helpful to accomplish the given tasks.

 * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date
 * https://developer.mozilla.org/en-US/docs/Web/API/Performance